Louisa-Otoo/Louisa-Otoo/README.md

-# 👋 Hi there, I'm Elle – aka Elle-Codes
+# 👋 Hi there, I'm Louisa.

 I'm a passionate **Software Developer** who enjoys turning ideas into functional, beautiful web applications.
 I specialize in building responsive, dynamic websites using the **MERN stack** and love working with **HTML**, **CSS**, and **JavaScript** to bring designs to life.